 The International Conference on the Image convenes a global community in partnership with leading universities and cultural institutions, renewing its Special Focus annually and linking scholarly debate with creative practice.
 Hosts have included the University of California, Los Angeles; Venice International University; Manchester Metropolitan University; the University of New South Wales; the Polytechnic Institute of Lisbon; The University of Texas at Austin; Universidad San Jorge; Universidad Abierta Interamericana; and Université Paris 1 Panthéon-Sorbonne.
+Proposals and presentations are welcomed in both English and Spanish.

 The Network is co-chaired by Cátia Rijo (Polytechnic Institute of Lisbon, Portugal) and Ana Maria Sedeño Valdellós (Universidad de Málaga, Spain; Spanish-language Chair)—leadership that reflects our commitment to multilingual, cross-cultural scholarship.